7 Keys to Unlock the Emotional Power of your Characters

 Patty Robinson

-Can you think of any other motivations that could add emotional power to a story?
+Can you think of any other motivations that will add emotional power to a story?

 Tell us what you think.
 Leave a comment.
 We would love to chat.